Bnaya/use-dispose-uncommitted/README.md

 # Warning ⚠️☣️ you probably don't need to use that
 For the vast majority of cases, use [useEffect](https://reactjs.org/docs/hooks-reference.html#useeffect), and the [cleanup function](https://reactjs.org/docs/hooks-reference.html#cleaning-up-an-effect) for side effects and cleanups, and KEEP YOUR RENDER FUNCTION PURE

-# Ah, still here? useDisposeUncommitted [WIP]
+# Ah, still here? useDisposeUncommitted

-useDisposeUncommitted is a React hook to help us cleanup side effects of uncommitted components.
+useDisposeUncommitted is a tiny React hook to help us clean side effects of uncommitted components.
 Based on similar implementation of [MobX's internal hook](https://github.com/mobxjs/mobx/blob/5d5eb89/packages/mobx-react-lite/src/utils/createReactionCleanupTrackingUsingFinalizationRegister.ts).
 React discussion in this topic: [#15317 [Concurrent] Safely disposing uncommitted objects](https://github.com/facebook/react/issues/15317)